What are the Comstock Laws?

-Did you know anti-abortion groups and judges in 2023 are name-checking a law from 1873 to ban abortion?
+Did you know anti-abortion groups in 2023 are name-checking a law from 1873 to try to ban abortion nationwide?

-The Comstock Act is a set of 150 year-old laws that criminalized “obscene” materials.
+The Comstock laws are a set of 150 year-old laws that criminalized “obscene” materials.
 Never heard of it?
-You’re not alone — the Comstock Act hasn’t been enforced in nearly a century.
+You’re not alone — the Comstock laws haven’t been enforced in nearly a century.

 Most recently a judge name-checked the Comstock Act in a lawsuit that aimed to end access to a safe and commonly used abortion pill, mifepristone.